Cover photo by flowcomm / (CC BY 2.0)

-On the east coast of the country, the warm Agulhas current of the Indian Ocean flows south towards Cape Agulhas.
+On the East Coast, the warm Agulhas current of the Indian Ocean flows south towards Cape Agulhas.
 On the west coast, the cold Benguela current flows north, carrying the cold waters of the Atlantic Ocean.
-While the "meeting point" of these two oceans constantly shifts, they certainly mix, and the variety of life found here makes South Africa one of the most fascinating places to learn about marine biology (and it's why we're called the "Two Oceans" Aquarium!)
+While the "meeting point" of these two oceans constantly shifts, they certainly mix, and the variety of life found here makes South Africa one of the most fascinating places to learn about marine biology (and it's why we're called the "Two Oceans" Aquarium!).

 Where there is an abundance of food, there is also an abundance of predators, and these oceans are home to some of the most highly evolved apex predators on the planet: sharks.

 What kinds of sharks do we have in South Africa?

 Sharks are ancient.
 Not only were they on Earth millions of years before the dinosaurs, but they are more ancient than almost all the common forms of life you'd recognize today.
 Insects, trees, reptiles, mammals, amphibians - sharks are millions of years older than them all.

 There are about 440 known shark species in the world, and South Africa is home to about a quarter of them.
 Here are a few of our favourites:

 - Slow moving